 Improved Curb Appeal

 When we think of projects that increase our home’s value, we often think about interior design and additional features that make one’s stay as comfortable and luxe as possible.
-But we cannot neglect the property’s exteriors, which is why improving the curb appeal is crucial.
+But we cannot neglect the property’s exteriors, so improving the curb appeal is crucial.
 Here are some ways to enhance your home’s curb appeal to increase its value:

-- Enhance your landscaping by planting a variety of shrubs and bright flowers.
-Ensure that the walkways are always clean and free from cracks and other deformities.
+• Enhance your landscaping by planting a variety of shrubs and bright flowers.
+Ensure the walkways are always clean and free from cracks and other deformities.

-Not all home improvement projects and additions can improve your home’s resale value, so make sure to be strategic about what changes you’re going to make.
+Not all home improvement projects and additions can improve your home’s resale value, so be sure to be strategic about what changes you will make.
 Think about your family’s lifestyle and future, and look at the home trends and the state of the world.
 It will help you narrow down what the home of the future will look like.